Trams in New Zealand: Wynyard loop tram

-The Dockline Tramway has closed a number of times for the gentrification of streets around Wynyard Quarter which have involved re-levelling the roads.
+The Dockline Tramway was closed a number of times for the gentrification of streets around Wynyard Quarter which have involved re-levelling the roads.
 For instance in until October 2014, and again from mid 2015 until late 2016 while Gaunt Street and the southern end of Daldy Street were gentrified.
 In April 2017, trams ran on a short section of the line while roadworks and gentrification took place in Halsey Street and Daldy Street, including watergardens and realignment of the tramway along the reinstated Daldy Street.
 The Tramway was suspended indefinitely on 5 August 2018 due to Panuku selling an area that included part of its tracks to a developer, but was given a reprieve on 22 November 2018 with Auckland Councillors voting to reinstate the full original loop and have the tram running for the 2021 America's Cup, then review its future.
 The Dockline Tramway was reported to be re-opening summer 2020, Delayed due COVID-19 lockdowns, the Dockline Tramway was eventually reopened on Sunday 7 February 2021, after Panuku Development Auckland announced that MOTAT would be running the tramway on its behalf.
 The tramway operates Sundays 10am-4pm and during Public Holiday weekends.
 In November of 2021 the Auckland Council voted thirteen to six in favour of removing the tramway and the land the sheds now sit on have been sold.
-The tramway is expected to close sometime between April and July 2023.
+The tramway was originally expected to close sometime between April and July 2023 but now expecting for a 2024 date.

 Devonport

-The Devonport and Lake Takapuna Tramway Company operated a horse tramway on Auckland's North Shore from September 1886 to February 1888, running from Victoria Wharf to Cheltenham Beach.
-The tramway was taken over by Richard and Robert Duder (R. & R. Duder Company) in March 1888 and the tram continued to run until June, when all services ceased.
+The Devonport and Lake Takapuna Tramway Company operated a horse tramway on Auckland's North Shore from September 1886 to February 1887, running from Victoria Wharf to Cheltenham Beach.
+The tramway was taken over by Richard and Robert Duder (R. & R. Duder Company) in March 1887 and continued to run until June 1888, when all services ceased.
 The tracks remained in place until December 1894 when the Devonport Borough Council removed them and widened Beach Road (now King Edward Parade).